halented/men-backend-codebase/README.md

 In keeping with my organizational choices, I'll now create a folder called `controllers` which houses the file `user.controller.js`.
 This will be the central hub for making any of the activity involving the User model; predictably, controlling what happens when you try to Create, Read, Update, or Delete a model instance.

 There are two necessary items to import into this file.
 Since the User model is going to be needed repeatedly in here, we'll need that one.
-In addition, we will be using our express app to define some routes that will live on the local port.
+In addition, we will be using express to define some routes that will live on the local port.

 ```javascript
 const User = require('../models/user.model')